Block gas limit, numbers and time

 block.number // => returns the approximate block number of the first non-Arbitrum ancestor chain

 As a general rule, any timing assumptions a contract makes about block numbers and timestamps should be considered generally reliable in the longer term (i.e., on the order of at least several hours) but unreliable in the shorter term (minutes).
-(It so happens these are generally the same assumptions one should operate under when using block numbers directly on Ethereum!)
+(These are generally the same assumptions one should operate under when using block numbers directly on Ethereum!)

 Arbitrum block numbers

 ArbOS and the sequencer are responsible for delineating when one Arbitrum block ends and the next one begins.
-However, block creation depends entirely on chain usage, meaning that blocks are only produced when there are transactions to sequence.
+However, block creation depends entirely on chain usage, meaning that block production only occurs when there are transactions to sequence.
 In active chains, one can expect to see Arbitrum blocks produced at a relatively steady rate.
-In more quiet chains, block production might be sporadic depending on the rate at which transactions are received.
+In less active chains, block production might be sporadic depending on the rate at which transactions are received.

 A client that queries an Arbitrum node's RPC interface (e.g., transaction receipts) will receive the transaction's Arbitrum block number as the standard block number field.
 The block number of the first non-Arbitrum ancestor chain will also be included in the added l1BlockNumber